ThomasL53/BRETAGNE/README.md

-# BRETAGNE ( Best Resilient Emulator for Train AI and Generate Network Environment )
+# BRETAGNE ( Building a Reproducible and Efficient Training AI Gym for Network Environments )
 Scenario simulation used for cage challenge 4 with Kathara